Curious to know the differences between Yoga and Pilates, this article is for you.

 In 2013, I taught yoga at a couple of New York City Pilates studios.
 At first, the Pilates equipment looked like a torture chamber.
 But, I soon took my first private Pilates class and fell in love with Ellie Herman Pilates studio.

 In 2013, I took Pilates Mat I and II, Springboard, Cadillac, arc and barrels, and basic reformer teacher training at Ellie Herman Pilates.

 Nowadays, I keep taking private and group classes with our local superstar Pilates teacher, Pamela Harrington, in Colorado.

 Pilates In a Nutshell

-Later, Joseph Pilates was transferred to the Isle of Man, where he developed an integrated, comprehensive system of physical exercise.
+Later, Joseph Pilates was transferred to the Isle of Man, where he developed his concept of an integrated, comprehensive system of physical exercise.
 He called this system “Contrology.”
 In addition, Joseph studied yoga and animal movements.